-Disturbance Rehabilitation Activities Schedule (Timing) Closure Objectives Monitoring preferential flow paths developing and leading to erosion.
+Disturbance Rehabilitation Activities Schedule (Timing) Closure Objectives Monitoring developing and leading to erosion.
 PVC piping and associated earthworks over creek crossings removed and erosion control measures (e.g. spur drains or contour banks) placed at suitable regular intervals.
 Check that any natural drainage lines are not blocked and any obstructions from creek crossings are removed.
 Stockpiled topsoil respread over the track.
 Any cleared vegetation to be respread.
-All existing tracks closed off for the wet season.
+Where exploration was successful and exploration activities will continue the following year, tracks are retained.
+To mitigate the risk of erosion and the loss of knowledge with time DevEx will adopt the following practices 1.
+Similar to the Drill Hole Rehabilitation Register, DevEx will create and Exploration Track Register which identifies tracks establishes during the year by name.
+2. The name of these tracks will be recorded as a GIS file for reference.
+3. Rehabilitated track will be recorded in a similar way to the Drill Hole Rehabilitation Register 4.
+Tracks not rehabilitated on account of them being required for the following year will be noted on the Track Rehabilitation Register.
+To minimise the risk of soil erosion by implementing erosion control techniques, such as erosion control structures including diversion banks or whoaboys, placed at suitable intervals.
 Ensure revegetation is progressing and weeds have not established at the 12 month inspection.